-4) True or False: Aliento program students need to have 40% of their hours with clients from the Latina/o community.
+4) True or False: Aliento program students need to have 40% of their hours with clients from the Latinx community.

-False: 50 % of a student's total client contact hours must be from serving Latina/o communities
+False: 50 % of a student's total client contact hours must be from serving Latinx communities

-5) True or False: Aliento program students don't need to have a Spanish speaking Supervisor, even while working with Latina/o clientele IF that student is enrolled in Psy 663, Bilingual Practicum.
+5) True or False: Aliento program students don't need to have a Spanish speaking Supervisor, even while working with Latinx clientele IF that student is enrolled in Psy 663, Bilingual Practicum.